Women's sports: Media coverage

-Media coverage for women's sports is significantly less than the coverage for men's sports.
-Substantial research indicates that women's sports and female athletes gain only a small fraction of sports media coverage worldwide.
-Research that has examined why this is the case suggested this can be attributed to three particular factors that govern sports newswork: the male-dominated sports newsroom, ingrained assumptions about readership, and the systematic, repetitive nature of sports news.
-In 1989, a study was conducted that recorded and compared the amount of media coverage of women's and men's sports on popular sports commentary shows.
-Michael Messner and his team in 2010 analyzed three different two-week periods by recording the amount of time that the stories were on air and the content of the stories.
-After recording sports news and highlights, they wrote a quantitative description of what they saw and a qualitative description of the amount of time that story received.
+Compared to men's sports, women´s sports tend to receive significantly less media coverage despite similar performance and marketability.
 Historical estimates of women's sports coverage have ranged from 3% to 5.5% of total sports coverage.
 Studies show that less than 25% of all articles in newspapers and online sources about the NCAA Division 1 March Madness tournaments focus on women’s teams.
 Likewise, female athletes receive less than one-third of high school sports coverage in newspapers.
 A similar trend is seen in the Olympics, where men’s events continue to receive significantly more attention than women’s.

+Research suggests this discrepancy could be attributed to three particular factors that govern sports newswork: the male-dominated sports newsroom; ingrained assumptions about readership; and the systematic, repetitive nature of sports news.
+In 1989, a study was conducted that recorded and compared the amount of media coverage of women's and men's sports on popular sports commentary shows.
+Michael Messner and his team in 2010 analyzed three different two-week periods by recording the amount of time that the stories were on air and the content of the stories.
+After recording sports news and highlights, they wrote a quantitative description of what they saw and a qualitative description of the amount of time that story received.

-This unequal coverage not only sidelines female athletes but also shapes how the public views women’s role in sports.
+This unequal media coverage not only sidelines female athletes but also shapes how the public views women’s role in sports.
+Often, when women in sports get media coverage opportunities they are unrelated to their athletic achievements and instead focused on their physical appearance or personal events.
+This further neglects their public image as professional athletes while also shaping their public perception, reinforcing the idea that women's sports are less valuable for the population.
+Additionally, women in sports struggle to gain new exposure, directly impacting their sponsorship and opportunities along with the overall attention given to women´s sports.